jessestricker/nix-flake-update/README.md

 This action does two things:

-- update the project's `flake.lock` file
+- updates the project's `flake.lock` file
-- compare old and new lockfile to generate a textual report of changed inputs
+- compares old and new lockfile to generate a textual report of changed inputs

 **Note:** On its own, this action only changes a local checkout of the repository.
 This means that you need to use it in combination with another